Meiolaniidae: Diet

 Meiolaniids are thought to have been grazers, feeding on a variety of low-growing plants and plant material including ferns, herbaceous plants and perhaps the fallen fruit of palm trees where available.
 Part of the reason for this is the limited range of motion provided by their neck and the heavy skulls, which are not suited for an animal that would have to consistently keep its head raised to feed.
 Instead, the neck was much more built for side to side movement.
-Still, it is not impossible that meiolaniids could have browsed on occasion, even if it wasn't their preferred way of feeding.
+Still, it is not impossible that meiolaniids could have browsed on occasion, even if it was not their preferred way of feeding.
 The mild climate of some of its habitats, such as Lord Howe Island, could suggest that they were periodically moving throughout the year in accordance with seasonally available food sources, possibly utilizing the enhanced sense of smell suggested by their large nasal cavities.
 Finally, isotopic analysis of ?Meiolania damelipi has suggested a herbivorous to omnivorous diet, which would match what has been inferred for other meiolaniids.